REASON FOR LOSS:

 Bridgwater (Quantock Road) Cemetery Sec.
 C. Grave 179.

-Page construction, Crash site photo and researched photos by David King Aircrew Remembrance Society.
+Page researched & constructed by David King, Photo credits -David King Aircrew Remembrance Society.